gutzcha/WordAnalogies/README.md

 here you can also download other related files.

-I have made some changes to make it friendiler, for the original work, go to the website
+I have made some changes to make it friendlier, for the original work, go to the website